kubermatic/kubermatic/docs/proposals/kubeone-provider.md

 ### Kubermatic:

-#### Add “KubeOne” provider:
+#### Add “KubeOne” cluster controller:

-Add a new provider to Kubermatic that will not deploy a k8s control plane in the seed cluster.
-The cluster CRD will be used with some sort of specification that it is a KubeOne cluster (e.g. cluster-type) and will have a status field for the health of the gRPC connection.
+Add a new cluster type besides Kubernetes and Openshift to Kubermatic that will not deploy a k8s control plane in the seed cluster.
+The cluster CRD will be used with an annotation "kubermatic.io/kubeone: true" that shows that it is a KubeOne cluster and will have a status field for the health of the gRPC connection.
 The cluster namespace (unique per user-cluster) will be created.
-Kubermatic generates and stores a random string in a K8s-Secret for the gRPC server to use as the token.
-Kubermatic will also create a KubeOne SSH key-pair and store it in a K8s-Secret.
-The KubeOne configuration will be created in a ConfigMap in the cluster namespace.
+The controller handling the annotated kubeone cluster crd generates and stores a random string in a K8s-Secret for the gRPC server to use as the token.
+The secret will have the name *grpc-init* and have the keys url, token and ca. The controller will also create a KubeOne SSH key-pair and store it in a K8s-Secret.
+The KubeOne configuration will be created in a KubeOneConfig crd in the cluster namespace.
 In addition to that the gRPC server for that cluster needs to be deployed in the cluster namespace and wait for the agent registration.
+For a POC/evaluation phase the controller can live in its own binary, independent of Kubermatic.
+Integration of the controller code into Kubermatic at a later point in time should pose no problem.

 #### Start KubeOne install:
-When the agent successfully establishes connection with the gRPC server (running in the user-cluster namespace) a KubeOne install will be triggered (by watching gRPC agent connection health status in cluster CRD) that uses the created KubeOne ConfigMap, the KubeOne SSH key-pair, and provisions the master node via SSH through the gRPC connection (TCP tunnel).
-This could be accomplished by e.g. starting a Job with a simple KubeOne install.
+When the agent successfully establishes connection with the gRPC server (running in the user-cluster namespace) a KubeOne install will be triggered (by watching gRPC agent connection health status in cluster CRD) that uses the created KubeOneConfig CRD, the KubeOne SSH key-pair, and provisions the master node via SSH through the gRPC connection (TCP tunnel).
+This will first be accomplished by starting a Job with a simple KubeOne install.

 ### UI:

-#### Add “KubeOne” provider for cluster creation:
+#### Add “KubeOne” cluster type for cluster creation:

-To enable the UI there needs to be a new provider added.
+To enable the UI there needs to be a new cluster type added.
 For the POC phase there will be no changes to the region selection although for this use-case there is no need for a region.
 We’ll use a dummy region for now that does nothing.
+As provider we will need to have some form of dummy provider for now that could be named "edge" or "rack".

 #### Display gRPC agent config details:

 To be able to configure the gRPC agent the credentials/config for the agent needs to be displayed after cluster creation.
-Details on how these infos look like still need to be defined.
+For this the values from the grpc-init secret must be displayed.

 ### gRPC server: